Official Raspberry Pi VPN Server with Access Server

 You'll need:

-• A Raspberry Pi 5, Raspberry Pi 4, 400, or CM4 (A Raspberry Pi 3 will be fairly slow, and Raspberry Pi 2 and older can’t run 64-bit software and not compatible).
+A Raspberry Pi 5, Raspberry Pi 4, 400, or CM4 (A Raspberry Pi 3 will be fairly slow, and Raspberry Pi 2 and older can’t run 64-bit software and aren't compatible).

 Start by installing an Ubuntu image:

 Next, you'll boot the Ubuntu server.
 (Step 4 in the Ubuntu installation tutorial instructs you to “Boot Ubuntu Server.”
-This section repeats some of that information.)
+This step 2 repeats some of that information.)

-Refer to the appropriate section for your setup — choose between connecting directly with a keyboard and monitor or connecting to a headless server.
+Refer to the appropriate section for your setup.
+You can choose between connecting directly with a keyboard and monitor or connecting to a headless server.

 Option 1: Connect directly with a keyboard and monitor

-• Watch the boot process on screen.
-You must wait for the cloud-init tool to complete its configuration during the first boot before signing in.
+Watch the boot process on screen.
+Before signing in, you must wait for the cloud-init tool to complete its configuration during the first boot.

 Option 2: Connect remotely (headless)